 What is the fastest way to reduce fleet insurance costs?

 The fastest route to premium reduction combines improved driver controls with better claims reporting.
 Implementing quarterly driver licence checks and 24-hour claims notification protocols costs virtually nothing but demonstrates immediate risk management improvement.
-However, actual premium reductions typically manifest at renewal (12 months), not mid-term, as insurers assess year-on-year improvement trends.
+However, actual premium reductions typically manifest at renewal (12 months), not mid-term.

 Does removing young drivers from fleet insurance reduce premiums?